puppetlabs/puppet-docs/source/puppet/6.3/http_api/http_api_index.md

 under `/` or `/v2.0` can now be found under the [`/puppet/v3`](#puppet-v3-http-api) API or [`/puppet-ca/v1`](#ca-v1-http-api) API.

-Starting with version 2.1, the Puppet Server 2.x series provides both the current and previous API endpoints, and can serve nodes running Puppet agent 3.x and 4.x.
-However, Rack masters, WEBrick masters, and Puppet Server 2.0 cannot serve nodes running Puppet 3.x.
+Starting with version 2.1, the Puppet Server 6.x series provides both the current and previous API endpoints, and can serve nodes running Puppet agent 3.x to 6.x.

 Puppet and Puppet CA APIs
 ------------------